daHaimi/cachingbuddy/README.md

 Intended for Geocaching as group activity.

-The texts are in german, sorry for that, maybe I will create a translated version aswell.
+The texts are in german only currently, sorry for that, but I extracted all tests to a separate header file.

 ## Features
 * Display Cache details on OLED display incl. course/distance to cache